 Relevant Provisions: The Assam Value Added Tax Act, 2003 Revision to High Court – (1) Any dealer or other person, who is dissatisfied with the decision of the Appellate Tribunal, or the Commissioner may, within sixty days after being notified of the decision of the Appellate Tribunal, file a revision to the High Court; and […]Read more "The Plea of Limitation IX: Express Exclusion of Section 5 of The Limitation Act, 1963"

 “The interpretation of the first part of Article 54 of Schedule 1 of The Limitation Act, 1963 is no longer res integra.
 In Ahmadsahab, (2009) 5 SCC 462 this Court considered the meaning of the word “date” and “fixed” appearing in Article 54… the Court held that the expression “date fixed for the performance” is […]Read more "The Plea of Limitation VIII: Article 54 of The Limitation Act, 1963"

 The Respondent entered into a contract for construction of a commercial complex.
 Certain disputes arose.
 The matter was referred to Arbitration on the basis of Clause 29 of the contract.
-The Sole Arbitrator passed an award on 11th November, 2010.
+The Sole Arbitrator passed an Award on 11.11.2010.
 Both the parties appeared before the Arbitrator.
-The Arbitrator did not find any justification to […]Read more "The Plea of Limitation VII: Section 14 of The Limitation Act, 1963"
+The Arbitrator did not find any justification to allow any […]Read more "The Plea of Limitation VII: Section 14 of The Limitation Act, 1963"